-They will need to be advised if there is a risk of infection if they touch or kiss the deceased, as well as being advised of any controls they need to take after contact, e.g. cleaning their hands.
+When supporting relatives and others during a viewing they should be advised if there is a risk of infection if they touch or kiss the deceased, as well as any controls they need to take after contact, e.g. cleaning their hands.